 Membership includes SilverSneakers instructor-led group fitness classes.
 Some locations offer members additional classes.
 Classes vary by location.

 Stitch is a third-party provider and is not owned or operated by Tivity Health or its affiliates.
 SilverSneakers members must have internet service to access Stitch service.
-Internet service charges are responsibility of SilverSneakers member.
+Internet service charges are the responsibility of the SilverSneakers member.